 In regards to Solar Huawei is was almost unknown in Australia until recently as they mainly focused on the Chinese and wider Asian commercial and utility scale market in addition to the larger scale European and North American markets.
 Interestingly they only build string solar inverters, not central inverters and believe string technology is superior which is becoming the industry trend due to improved monitoring and less costly maintenance.

-The residential string solar inverter from Huawei, the compact SUN2000L series range from 2 to 5kW output and all feature ‘dual MPPT trackers’ with a wide operating voltage range from 120 to 600V (2kW).
-However with the LG battery connected the upper voltage must be reduced to 495V which limits string lengths to 11-12 panels.
+The compact, lightweight residential string solar inverter from Huawei, the SUN2000L series range from 2 to 5kW power rating and feature ‘dual MPPT’s’ with a wide operating voltage range from 120 to 600V.
+The SUN2000L series are also battery ready (hybrid) with the popular LG Chem battery.
+Although with the battery connected the upper voltage is reduced to 500V which limits string lengths to 11-12 panels.
 This is coincidentally the direct opposite problem facing the main competitor SolarEdge, where the optimised systems have several issues with shorter strings below 7 panels.
 In comparison the SUN2000L inverters allow very short strings of 4 panels along with the flexibility to function with or without optimisers (more about optimisers below).
 Oversizing PV is also rated to a modest 1.33 inverter rating depending on panel configuration.

 On top the respectable specs is the compact lightweight design with natural convention cooling via the large rear heat sink, meaning no cooling fans.
 The inverters are all weather rated (IP65) which is standard for string solar inverters but not as common for battery ready hybrid inverters.
 There is no display screen having only 3 LED indicators.
 Setup and configuration is via Wifi which is becoming more common as screens can fail over time.